awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-StatsD.md

 **To deploy a single CloudWatch agent in a cluster**

-1. Download the deployment YAML by running the following command:
+1. Download the deployment YAML by running the following command\.

    ```
    curl -O https://s3.amazonaws.com/cloudwatch-agent-k8s-yamls/statsd/cwagent-statsd-deployment.yaml